 Do I Qualify for This BAAS Program?

-Our Bachelor of Applied Arts and Science Career and Technical Education Concentration will help you use your prior academic experience to complete your bachelor's degree.
+Our Bachelor of Applied Arts and Sciences Career and Technical Education Concentration will help you use your prior academic experience to complete your bachelor's degree.

 You can enter our BAAS Program to earn your bachelor's degree if you are working on your first bachelor's and have at least one of the following: